Swiss peasant war of 1653: Historiography

 In the decades following the peasant war the city authorities tried to suppress the memory of this nearly successful revolt.
 Resistance symbols like the flags or the weapons used by the peasants, in particular their typical clubs with nails on the hitting end (called (Bauern-) Knüttel), were outlawed, confiscated, and destroyed.
 Documents such as the Bundesbriefe of Huttwil were stashed away in the vaults of the city archives.
 Any public remembrances or pilgrimages to the places where the leaders had been executed were forbidden and carried the death penalty, as did the singing of the peasants' war songs.
 Bern was particularly active in trying to censor the memories of the event and also tried to suppress images of the peasant leaders.
 Historic texts written during the Ancien Régime of Switzerland generally follow the official diction and mention the peasant war, if they do so at all, only briefly and in negative terms.
 Works with differing viewpoints were often prohibited.
 The censorship was not entirely successful; in private, the rural population kept the memories of 1653 alive, and various accounts of the events were printed in Germany.

 In the 19th century, the official view was increasingly questioned.
 The aristocratic Ancien Régime had been weakened severely during the Napoleonic Wars, when the Confederacy had been a French satellite state.
 The episode of the Helvetic Republic, short-lived as it had been, had instilled democratic ideals in the population.
-The restauration of the Ancien Régime after the end of the Napoleonic era proved to be only temporary, until Switzerland became a federal state in 1848 when its first democratic constitution was passed.
+The restoration of the Ancien Régime after the end of the Napoleonic era proved to be only temporary, until Switzerland became a federal state in 1848 when its first democratic constitution was passed.
 During the restoration, democratic publishers instrumented and interpreted the history of the peasant war as an allegory on the then current struggle for democracy, seeing the peasant war of 1653 as an early precursor of their own efforts to overcome the authoritarian regime.
 Well-known examples are the illustrations by Martin Disteli from 1839/40, who used scenes from the peasant war in such allegoric ways.